George Voice

 We have some tips on how to reduce single-use plastic when travelling and on holiday:

 By taking these small steps, we can all make a big difference in reducing single-use plastic when travelling and on holiday.
-With a little bit of effort and awareness, we can all do our part to be kinder to the planet and reduce our personal plastic consumption.
+With a little bit of effort and awareness, we can all do our part to be kinder to the planet and reduce our plastic consumption.

 Plastic-Berg